 Graduates Benefit from Health Sciences Degrees

 Laurie Cooper, of Rexford, New York, and Christa Stauder, of Kirkwood, Missouri, each chose to pursue a career in health sciences because they wanted to help people in need.
-Cooper and Stauder attended the Institute of Integrative Nutrition to gain a background in nutrition and then earned their health sciences degrees with Excelsior College before moving into rewarding careers.
+Cooper and Stauder attended the Institute for Integrative Nutrition to gain a background in nutrition and then earned their health sciences degrees with Excelsior College before moving into rewarding careers.
 Cooper became a health and wellness coach, and Stauder works in the Safety Stop Program at St. Louis Children’s Hospital.

-Cooper and Stauder both got started down the path to their current roles thanks to the Institute of Integrative Nutrition (IIN), an educational partner of Excelsior College.
+Cooper and Stauder both got started down the path to their current roles thanks to the Institute for Integrative Nutrition (IIN), an educational partner of Excelsior College.
 The Institute is an online nutrition school that offers holistic education for students wishing to pursue a health coach training program.
 It provides students and graduates with the tools they need to become successful health coaches.

 “Their academic schedule was a good fit for me, and the final item that clinched my decision was the fact that Excelsior accepted the studies as credit toward a bachelor’s degree.
 IIN became my first step toward accomplishing goals that fit my life vision,” said Cooper, in talking about her decision to take nutrition courses with IIN.